-The small cluster of tents, and makeshift houses of the less fortunate – including a few white families who Gideon had seen when approaching the saloon – sat on a shallow mound among the cottonwood trees overlooking the small village, and the river meandering its way southwest through the foothills to the distant mountains.
-The smoke that rose into the sky from the stone chimney stacks of the village hung low over the settlement like a haze of bronze-gild.
+The small cluster of tents, and makeshift houses of the less fortunate, including a few white families who Gideon had seen when approaching the saloon, sat on a shallow mound overlooking the village and the river meandering its way southwest through the foothills of the distant mountains.
+The smoke that drifted into the sky from the stone chimney stacks below him hung low over the village, blemishing the flat, white roofs to a bronze-gild.
 Gideon stood silently on the edge of the mound watching the last of the sun slip below those distant, jagged peaks.

-Grandma’s saloon was an old, gray army tent attached to the front of a small pole, stone, and mud building.
+Grandma’s saloon was an old, gray army tent attached to the front of a small, pole and stone and mud building.
 The scuffed iron roof of the small building leaned away from the tent at a steady slope allowing for the runoff of the heavy showers that come with the seasonal rains from early August until late September.
-At the opening to the tent stood two large wagon-water-drums, and four scuffed and weathered chairs that looked as though they had once been part of a fine dining-set — now tossed aside from many years of hardware — from a refined, home or some notable enterprise.
+At the opening to the tent stood two large wagon-water-drums, and four scuffed and weathered, beaten chairs that looked as though they had once been part of a fine dining-set — now tossed aside from many years of hardware — from a refined, home or some notable enterprise.

 Two Chinese men seated at one of the water-drums looked up as Gideon approached.
 The one with a broken leg offered a nervous smile that pulled his already slanted eyes a little further.
 “Hel ... lo,” he said in broken English, then turning back to his friend, whose head was neatly bound in a length of white linen cloth, said something in his native language that ended with a sharp nod of their heads.

 Guessing they were out of work because of their injuries, Gideon dropped a few coins on top of the wagon-water-drum.
 Instantly four hands rose to the sky, their heads dropping to a slant of their shoulders but still looking up at Gideon, their faces a beam of delight.